ray-project/ray/doc/source/train/getting-started-pytorch.rst

 Learn how to:

 1. Configure a model to run distributed and on the correct CPU/GPU device.
-2. Configure a dataloader to shard data across the workers and place data on the correct CPU or GPU device.
+2. Configure a dataloader to shard data across the :ref:`workers <train-overview-worker>` and place data on the correct CPU or GPU device.
-3. Configure a training function to report metrics and save checkpoints.
+3. Configure a :ref:`training function <train-overview-training-function>` to report metrics and save checkpoints.
-4. Configure scale and CPU or GPU resource requirements for a training job.
+4. Configure :ref:`scaling <train-overview-scaling-config>` and CPU or GPU resource requirements for a training job.
 5. Launch a distributed training job with a :class:`~ray.train.torch.TorchTrainer` class.

 Quickstart